 German Shepherds do not require a lot of grooming when it comes to their coat.
-However, you will need to brush them regularly especially during shedding season.
-I found the Safari brand to be an excellent tool.
+However, you will need to brush them regularly, especially during shedding season.
+I think the Safari brand makes excellent and durable tools.
 Go with the Safari Shed Magic and the Self-Cleaning Slicker Brush.
 That's really all you'll need.
-They are a bit more expensive, especially the Shed Magic, but these are great quality products that will get the job done in a fraction of the time other brushes will and the Safari Shed Magic, unlike the Furminator, will not ruin your dog's coat.
+These are great quality products that will get the job done in a fraction of the time other brushes will and the Safari Shed Magic, unlike the Furminator, will not ruin your dog's coat.

 Nail clippers are also an important tool in your box and again, I would choose the Safari brand here as well.

 I do not use any shampoo or conditioner on my dogs.
 Unless the dog had an encounter with a skunk or has rolled into something really, really stinky, there is no need for these products.
-Dogs do not need regular baths like us because they do not sweat through their skin.
+German Shepherd dogs do not need regular baths like us because they do not sweat through their skin.
 Their fur is self-cleaning and it is best not to introduce products that will affect the natural state of their coat.
 No matter how much mud there is on my dogs' coats, once it's dry, it goes off with a few strokes of the brush.
 It only takes a few minutes to get them shiny and clean again.

 Hank is over four years old and he never had a bath in his entire life (well, except for the river or the lake).
 He has a really shiny and healthy looking coat and I'd like to keep it that way.
 If you must give your dog a bath, use only warm water and avoid any kind of soap or shampoo if you can.
 It is, however, wise to have some at hand.
 So just get a bottle in case your dog rolls in roadkill and comes home one day stinking like a dead armadillo on the side of the road on a hot summer day.

 Before your pup comes home you should make sure you have enough cleaning products because, believe me, you'll need them.
 Here's a quick list of what you might need: